Mastersam07/hubspot/example/README.md

-# hubspot_flutter_example
+# hubspot_example

-Demonstrates how to use the hubspot_flutter plugin.
+Demonstrates how to use the hubspot plugin.

 ## Getting Started